apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-Grafana.md

 The default port of Grafana is 3000, see http://localhost:3000

-Username and password are both "admin".
+Username and password are both "admin" by default.

 ### Add data source